About Canadian Association of African Studies (CAAS)

 A MULTIDISCIPLINARY JOURNAL which has been the voice of Canadian and international Africanists involved in scholarly and scientific research since 1967.
 The Canadian Journal of African Studies (CJAS) strives to offer a more comprehensive understanding of the changing African reality through the regular (three issues per year) publication of the latest scholarly research in the Humanities and Social Sciences.
 CJAS is committed to publishing in English and French.

 AN ANNUAL CONFERENCE held at a different Canadian university campus each year.
-The conferences bring together specialists on Africa including prominent officials from the International Development Research Centre (IDRC), the Department of Foreign Affairs, Trade and Development (DFATD), and Non-Governmental Organizations (NGOs), as well as non-academics whose work involves them with Africa.
-The conference attaches importance to assuring the participation and support of graduate students studying in Canadian Universities.
+The conferences bring together specialists on Africa including prominent officials from the International Development Research Centre (IDRC), Global Affairs Canada (GAC), and non-governmental organisations (NGOs), as well as non-academics whose work involves them with Africa.
+The conference attaches importance to assuring the participation and support of graduate students studying at Canadian universities.

 A LISTSERV that facilitates communication between CAAS members and invites discussion, debate and the sharing of information and announcements.